 (3) write 3 SEO articles

 Therefore, for the stakeholder to view this project as complete, they might ask to receive 3 things: a keyword research document, a report detailing the SEO changes that have been made on the website, and the 3 articles.
-These are the project deliverables for the project manager.
+These are all examples of project deliverables for the project manager.

-We can immediately pinpoint several things that define project deliverables:
+We can immediately pinpoint several things that define deliverables in a project:

 - They help accomplish the objective of the project